 Why is Arkadi Monastery considered archaeological sites?

 Arkadi Monastery is considered an archaeological site because of its historical significance.
 The monastery played an important part in the Cretan resistance to the Ottoman during the Cretan revolt of 1866.
 One of the bloodiest events in Greek history took place at the Arkadi Monastery.
 During those times, many Cretans felt they were being mismanaged and were asking for an improved tax system, respect for Christian religion, the right to elect elders, and steps for the development of the island.
-They also sent a secret memorandum to the monarchs of England, Russia, and France.
 They were asking for help to act for the unification of Crete with Greece.
-The Cretans decided to stand up on their own and raise a flag with the slogan “Union or Death ”, on August 21, 1866.
-Alarmed by the rising revolt, the Sultan sent Musatfa Nailis Pasha on the 30th of August 1866, to halt it.
-Together with his men, Mustafa arrived outside the Arkadi Monastery on the afternoon of November 6, 1866.
-They were about 15,000 with heavy artillery.
-There were 943 Greeks, mostly women and children, who found refuge inside the monastery.
+The Cretans decided to stand up on their own and raise a flag with the slogan “Union or Death’, on August 21, 1866.
 The Turkish leader demanded a surrender at the monastery walls, but the Cretans responded with gun fire.
-The monastery gates were stormed and a battle erupted.
-Soon the Turkish surrounded the warehouse filled with people.
-One of them was a rebel named Konstantinos Giaboudakis.
-Konstantinos then, together with the people inside, had come to a horrific decision of igniting the gunpowder.
 The Cretans sacrificed themselves, blowing up barrels of gunpowder.
 The explosion also killed more than 1,500 Ottoman soldiers.
 Cretans refused to surrender, thus sacrificing their lives.